Every manager wants to avoid employee turnover — particularly when it comes to top performers. Do you know what signs to watch for?

 2. Review compensation, perks and benefits.
 Salary is often the concern.
 Strong performers, particularly those in red-hot roles, are flight risks because they know their skills are in great demand today.
 Consult the aforementioned Salary Guide to make sure your salary offerings are on par with (or better than) competitors in your area.
 Offering remote or flexible work options can also help you avoid employee turnover in many cases.

 3. Show you take the concerns seriously.
 If the employee is looking for more challenging work, consider offering new responsibilities that will stretch his or her skills.
 In addition, provide training opportunities to support the employee’s ongoing professional growth.

 4. Say thanks.
 One of the easiest and most cost-effective retention tactics is remembering to recognize people for their good work.
 Offering a simple "thank you" for a job well done can be surprisingly powerful employee engagement tactic.
 Prompt, sincere and specific praise provides an emotional lift and shows staff that you’re paying attention to their efforts and appreciate their contributions.
 As author William Arthur Ward said, "Feeling gratitude and not expressing it is like wrapping a present and not giving it."

 To recruit and retain star performers, you need to understand the hiring environment.
-Visit our Salary Center for more information about today’s top hiring and compensation trends.
-You can also access our Salary Calculator, which allows you to quickly and easily compute salary ranges for positions in your area.
+Get our Salary Guide for more information about today’s top hiring and compensation trends.
+You can also use our Salary Calculator to quickly compute salary ranges for positions in your area.